rileywheadon/poll-app/ROADMAP.md

     - [ ] Add a keyboard shortcut to create a new answer (ENTER) and create poll (SHIFT + ENTER)
     - [ ] Create a ui element that confirms a poll's creation instead of the current "alert()" message
     - [x] Turn off text suggestions for input fields
-    - [ ] Swap the position of the "Add Answer" and "Create Poll" button and place "Add Answer" on the left side of the form
+    - [x] Swap the position of the "Add Answer" and "Create Poll" button and place "Add Answer" on the left side of the form
     - [ ] Consider a font/font-weight that cleanly and intuitively differentiates the input with the prompts as right now there is little visual difference between the text field and the buttons/instructions around them
-    - [ ] Remove the delete button when there is only < 2 options for "choose one/many/ranking"
+    - [ ] Remove the delete button when there is less than 2 options for "choose one/many/ranking"
     - [ ] Explore other options for a better looking input experience
       - Change the dropdown to something other than the browser/os default (maybe a small graphic accompanying the input options?)
       - Explore tailwind templates (dropdowns, buttons, etc.)
       - Display medium images (maybe a graph or a preview of what the input would look like) as options instead of a dropdown as currently the "Create" tab is quite empty
     - [ ] Ensure breakpoints are in place, or perhaps consider an alternative mobile layout
     - [ ] The "Create Poll" button should feel more meaningful when clicked.
 Add a small clickable pop-up that confirms a poll has been created (small animation maybe?).
 When clicked it jumps to the poll in the feed.
     - [ ] Make the container box for the poll creation feel less like is is just arbitrary pasted onto a canvas i.e. make it along with the other elements on the page look like one cohesive unit
     - [ ] Allow users to drag and drop images for the tier list mode (HARD?)

 Known bugs: